Spring Snow and Hope

 Our ancestors were hungry in this season, after the long winter.
 The smell of the earth and the sound of water awakened them to the passing of dark and cold and hunger and the hope of warmth, fullness and enough.
 They hoped for good harvests, but I think mostly they accepted what was.
 Perhaps they hoped for salvation in the afterlife.

 Many teachers have spoken about the conundrum of hope.
 Hope can lift our spirits but dwelling on hope in the future can deprive us of the clarity of the moment.
 How helpful is it to hope that it will rain, that we will win an election or that criminals will be brought to justice?
 How helpful is it to hope even in the very idea of justice?
-For me that is a tough one because I struggle to accept the reality of injustice every day and don't feel I have!
-Today, instead of hoping for something beyond this moment, I am hoping for acceptance.
+For me that is a tough one because I struggle to accept the reality of injustice every day and don't feel I have accepted it yet!
+Today, instead of hoping for something beyond this moment, I am hoping for acceptance in this moment.
 I hope I can experience each moment as it is without illusions.
 I hope I can appreciate being alive and turning toward peace.

 While I've been writing this the snow from yesterday has melted except in the shady and north facing spots.
 I must go out now and open the greenhouse so our lettuces won't suffer from the heat.